 Cc: Lisa Weik; Fran Miron; Ted Bearth; Gary Kriesel; Karla Bigham; firstname.lastname@example.org; email@example.com

 Subject: Red Rock Corridor Alternative 2 is not in AAU...starting from scratch? cost and ridership info looks way off?To: leaders involved in the Red Rock Corridor planning... it's complicated to say the least.
 Please ensure Ms. Leitner can "reply all" for us as it's in your best interest to also understand her answers to these six simple questions.
-Failing to obtain a response for all of us is an assumption tax payers should have blind trust and that you care not to understand that tens of millions of tax dollars could be wasted on this.
-I ask in this manner with all you involved because the corridor planners refuse to answer funding and logistical questions and respond by stating they are only required to respond to data practice act requests.
-I thank you ahead of time for your support:
+Failing to obtain a response for all of us is an assumption tax payers should have blind trust and that you care not to understand that tens of millions of tax dollars could be wasted on this. we ask in this manner with all you involved because the corridor planners refuse to answer funding and logistical questions and respond by stating they are only required to respond to data practice act requests. we thank you ahead of time for your support:

 To: Ms. Leitner,